AnnaNguyen205/Nguyen_ThiThanhThuong_HW1/README.md

 **Main dishes**

-For me, the main dishes of Vietnamese cuisine are incredibly diverse, so I have a lot of choices, among which there are three special dishes that I would like to share with everyone
+I am Gia Khang Ho, you can call me Khang.
+I was born and raised in Ho Chi Minh City, one of the largest tourist cities in Vietnam.
+Therefore, the culinary scene is very diverse, representing various regions across the country.
+I have many choices, among which I recommend 3 main dishes that are very suitable for everyone to explore Vietnamese cuisine.

 1. Pho dat biet - Special Pho : Special combination beef rice noodle soup with rare and brisket beef, beef balls and stripe